 One of the most common discussions I have with parents whose kids practice regularly with us at Scottsdale Music Academy is the difficulty they face trying to get their child to practice at home.
 “It’s not a problem once we bring them here to you for lessons, but it’s sooo hard to get them to practice at home,” they say.

-It’s understandable that a middle-schooler sees music practice more as a chore, rather than a joy, and would rather run around outside with friends or play video games.
+It’s understandable that your child may sees music practice more as a chore, rather than a joy, and would rather play video games.
 But with a little insistence, a good amount of patience, and some good old fashioned parenting tricks, you can get your kid to make guitar or piano lessons a regular habit at home.
 Here’s how!

-- Dedicate a regular space for the practice: For most families with a couple of kids in a 3-bdrm or 4 bdrm house, finding a dedicated space might be somewhat difficult.
+For most families with a couple of kids in a 3-bdrm or 4 bdrm house, finding a dedicated space might be somewhat difficult.
 The living room might work for piano lessons, but drumming and guitar practice might have to be done in the garage.
-So parents should try to re-organize the home to find a good place where young Johnny or Janey can focus on his or her instrument for at least an hour.
+So parents to find a good place where young Johnny or Janey can focus on his or her instrument for at least 30 minutes to an hour.

-- Show excitement over the home lessons: If getting your child to practice is a bother and a chore for you as a parent, imagine how that attitude will be reflected to your practicing child?
-It’s important to be involved in the discipline of practice with your child.
+If getting your child to practice is a bother and a chore for you as a parent, imagine how that attitude will be reflected to your practicing child?
+It’s important to be involved in the routine and discipline of practice with your child.
 Help them to understand that as they get better it becomes even more fun!

 Motivating your kids to practice at home is an important step in learning to enjoy creating music.
 At our studio, we provide the guitar lessons in Scottsdale to help your son or daughter get better on their instrument.
 Once they leave our studio, it’s up to you to add encouragement and positivity to their at-home practices.
 We hope these tips above are valuable to you as your child moves from beginner to intermediate and beyond!